4paradigm/OpenMLDB/docs/en/tutorial/autofe.md

 # AutoFE

-AutoFe support to choose top features from dataset, and generate the SQL for top features.
-You can use the SQL to be the feature extraction script.
+AutoFe supports choosing top features from the dataset and generating the SQL for top features.
+You can use SQL to be the feature extraction script.

 ## Usage